andrebododea/owl-ferris-sweep/README.md

 # Owl Ferris Sweep

+TODO: Re-size all the massive photos to not be as obnoxiously large.

 This is a custom-made minimalist keyboard that I have built that aims to provide the following features:
 - Ergonomic keymap that allows the user to not move their hands or stretch to reach positions
 - Aggressive pinky stagger, to promote a neutral hand position